 Private banks will be pressed to satisfy certain Gen Z-specific needs, including access to a comprehensive, digitally enabled omnichannel range of financial services.
 Engaging seamlessly with a bank’s digital platforms will be critical, and Gen Z clients will demand client-centricity and flexibility.

-To cater to their social consciousness and desire to make the world a better place, private banks will need to give them access to new-generation products like sustainability-focused products, such as Environmental Social and Governance (ESG) Funds, and innovative crypto and other blockchain-enabled investments.
+To cater to their social consciousness and desire to make the world a better place, private banks will need to give them access to new-generation products like sustainability-focused products, such as Environmental Social and Governance (ESG) Funds.

 Research also shows Gen Z clients like to budget and save more responsibly than previous generations and want to become financially educated so they understand why and where they should invest.